faizalrf/documentation/end-to-end-ssl.md

 #### Set up Replication

-Connect to the `Node2` and set up a replicaiton link with SSL certificate paths accordingly.
+Connect to the `Node2` and set up a replicaiton link with TLS certificate paths accordingly.

 ```
 MariaDB [(none)]> CHANGE MASTER TO MASTER_HOST='172.31.22.12',